A complete eye exam will usually take 30 to 45 minutes.

 These are called floaters and in most cases they are a normal phenomenon.
 As the eye ages, the vitreous (the jelly-like matter that makes up the back of the eye) changes.
 These changes cause very fine fibers to clump together and we see the visible shadows of these fibers as floaters in our vision.
 If there is a sudden change in your floaters, it could be a sign that a problem is occurring in the back of the eye and should be examined immediately.

 Glaucoma is a disease of the optic nerve in the back of the eye.
 When this disease develops, the tissue of the optic nerve is progressively damaged.
 Often, but not always, glaucoma is associated with high pressures in the eye.
 A comprehensive eye examination by Dr. McCulley can check intraocular pressure and assess the optic nerve.
+We also can take digital images of the back of your eye and optic nerve to monitor changes from year to year.
 If left undiagnosed, glaucomatous changes can lead to decreased vision in the periphery, and ultimately to complete blindness.
 Glaucoma can be a hereditary disease, so if diagnosed early, medications can be prescribed and vision can be preserved.

 Many factors are considered including strength of prescription, shape of the cornea, corneal thickness, and overall eye health.
-A comprehensive eye examination with Dr. McCulley can answer any specific questions.
+A comprehensive eye examination with Dr. McCulley can answer your specific questions.

-Our experienced staff will be glad to assist you in choosing a frame that fits your style, work and leisure needs, and budget.
-As you browse our wide variety of eyewear, we will work to personally hand-select frame options that will suit your looks and personality.
+Our experienced staff will be glad to assist you in choosing a frame that fits your style, work and leisure needs.
+As you browse our wide variety of eyewear, we will work with you to personally select frame options that will suit your looks and personality.
 You may be surprised at what a great work of art your face can be with the perfect frame!

 Lens thickness depends on how strong the prescription is, the type of lens material used, and the shape of the frame.
 In general, the stronger the prescription, the thicker the lens.
 However, new high index lens materials are available that can minimize thickness.
-Choosing a smaller frame will also cut down on lens thickness and the weight of the lens.
-Our eyewear consultants will help you choose the type of lens and frame size that will look best on you and be best for your prescription.
+Our experienced opticians will help you choose the type of lens and frame size that will look best on you and be best for your prescription.

 Yes.
 We carry frames for children of all ages.
-Please come in to view our selection and our eyewear consultants will help you choose the best frame for your child that is durable, up-to-the-minute in style, and affordable.
+Please come in to view our selection and our opticians will help you choose the best frame for your child that is durable, stylish, and affordable.

 Yes.
 We carry a large variety of designer and popular sunglasses for men, women and children in a wide range of styles to meet all of your sunwear needs.
-Ask us about our specialty polarized sunglasses that work to prevent glare and aid in outdoor sports activities, such as fishing, skiing, and golfing.
+Ask us about polarized sunglasses that work to prevent glare and aid in outdoor sports activities, such as fishing, skiing, and golfing.
+Quality sunglasses are important to have year round to protect against harmful UV rays.